rayforvideos/rayforvideos/README.md

 <br>

 TypeScript and React most days.
-Swift when something belongs on the Mac rather than in a tab, and I ship those through my own homebrew tap.

 What I keep coming back to is the layer underneath the product — profilers, build tooling, anything that shortens the gap between changing a line and